Policy Two funding for new buildings at integrated schools

 - projected demand will go beyond the network’s current capacity within 10 years.

-For Policy Two funding to establish an entire new school, the 3 criteria above must be met, and a new state school is likely to be needed within 10 years if the integrated school isn't built.
+For Policy Two funding to establish an entire new school, the 3 criteria above must be met, and a fourth criteria being a new state school is likely to be needed within 10 years if the integrated school isn't built.

 The level of funding we provide depends on the type of assistance.